TapwaveZodiac/novelaiUKB/docs/The-Rabbit-Hole.md

 in-depth tips to improve your experience with the AI.

 This is an amalgamation of general use tips for the Clio model.
-Consider this a vulgarization of advanced theorycrafting and less a \"best practice\" guide.
+Consider this a vulgarization of advanced theorycrafting and less a "best practice" guide.

 There are no best practices than the ones you are comfortable with.

 ## Setting Up a Story
-Many people tend to remark that a model \"doesn\'t generate like they want to\" and then present a very short prompt, or a lack of biases, or a lack of proper codification of the style they desire.
+Many people tend to remark that a model "doesn't generate like they want to" and then present a very short prompt, or a lack of biases, or a lack of proper codification of the style they desire.

-Before you start writing, ask yourself the following: **Do I only want story text, or do I want to use additional \"data\" elements to support generation?**
+Before you start writing, ask yourself the following: **Do I only want story text, or do I want to use additional "data" elements to support generation?**

 ### Separating Data and Story

-As a rule of thumb, Data (i.e Text Injections such as the *Lorebook, Memory and Author\'s Note*) should mix with your story text as little as possible.
-Interference between \"Data\" text and \"Story\" text will lead to degraded story output.
+As a rule of thumb, Data (i.e Text Injections such as the *Lorebook, Memory and Author's Note*) should mix with your story text as little as possible.
+Interference between "Data" text and "Story" text will lead to degraded story output.

 The first element to consider is if you are using the **Lorebook** or